qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 .. note:: Using **Many to one relation** cardinality

   Sometimes hide the pivot table in a N-M relationship maintenance is not desirable.
-Mainly because there attributes in the relationship that can only have value when a relationship is established.
+Mainly because there are attributes in the relationship that can only have value when a relationship is established.
 If your tables are layers (has a geometry field) it coud be interested activate the :guilabel:`On map identification` option for the foreign key fields in the pivot_table.